University of Akron Police Department

 Receive information about weather closings and other safety issues on campus.

-Theft on college campuses is often a crime of opportunity — somebody takes advantage of an unattended laptop, an unlocked door or a GPS visible in the window of a parked car.
+Theft on college campuses is often a crime of opportunity — somebody takes advantage of an unattended cell phone, an unlocked car door or a laptop visible in the window of a parked car.

-The University goes after those caught stealing.
-All students who were found responsible for theft last year were suspended.
-Nonstudents charged with theft are sent through the criminal justice system.
+The University aggressive pursues those caught stealing.
+Last year, all students who were found responsible for theft were suspended by the University, while nonstudents charged with theft were aggressively sent through the criminal justice system.